nishchalb/nishchalb.github.io/content/posts/godot_building_better_movement.md

 # Physics-based controller

-The most natural way to add some ramping to our velocity is to add acceleration to our system using the standard kinemtic equations.
+The most natural way to add some ramping to our velocity is to add acceleration to our system using the standard kinematic equations.
 The way this is typically done is by exposing a constant value of acceleration $a$ in a character controller.
 How would this look in our ASDR graph?
 Well, we know that a constant acceleration means a linear increase/decrease in velocity, so we end up with something like the trapezoid shaped graph from above.

 This gives a pretty good controller, but I argue that we could do even better.